-The Commission has carefully considered the concerns raised by stakeholders in response to the draft determination.
-In particular, the Commission wishes to address the concern raised by stakeholders that its decision to postpone the RERT may "set the scene" for another extension in four years' time.
-The Commission emphasises that postponing the RERT's expiry until 30 June 2016 is a temporary measure primarily directed at accommodating a period of market uncertainty that may be a result of the transition to new policy settings, including a carbon pricing regime.
-Market uncertainty is expected to have abated by 2016 and the Commission considers that another review of the RERT prior to then is unnecessary.
+The Commission considers that postponing the expiry of the RERT is a temporary measure primarily directed at accommodating a period of market uncertainty that may be a result of the transition to a carbon pricing regime.
+This market uncertainty is expected to have abated by 2016 and the Commission considers that another review of the RERT prior to its expiry is unnecessary.
+Removing the requirement for the Panel to review the RERT should also provide market participants with greater certainty as to the status of the RERT.

-Therefore a key component of this rule is removing the RERT review mechanism.
-If the review mechanism were retained, it would provide a potential avenue for postponing the RERT's expiry again.
-Removing the requirement for the Panel to review the RERT should provide market participants with greater certainty as to the status of the RERT after 30 June 2016.
-The Commission considers that the RERT should not be retained beyond its expiry date of 30 June 2016.